Tomb of Hafez: Architect of the Hafez tomb

 Andre Godard was a famous orientalist and a graduate of the Faculty of Fine Arts in Paris.
 He was known in the world as a powerful person in the field of architecture.
 He was invited to Iran in 1307 AH and was entrusted with the construction and restoration of many historical sites in Iran.
 Andre Godard lived in Iran for about 32 years, during which time he tried to create many changes in the field of archeology and cultural heritage of Iran by preparing a list of changes and construction of historical monuments in Iran.
 He and his wife also introduced Iranian historical and cultural artifacts in a French-language publication.
-It can be boldly said that the construction and restoration of the tomb and tomb of Hafez was one of the most enduring activities of Andre Godard in Iran, which made his name forever recorded in the history of Iran.
+It can be boldly said that the construction and restoration of the tomb of Hafez was one of the most enduring activities of Andre Godard in Iran, which made his name forever recorded in the history of Iran.Ali Sami Shirazi, the project supervisor of the Hafez tomb, confirmed in his book that the tomb was designed by Godard.